clayallsopp/HybridKit-JS/README.md

-# HybridKit-JS

-HybridKit for JavaScript
+# HybridKit for JavaScript

+HybridKit is a simple, extensible messaging system for your web/native hybrid mobile apps.
+This is the JavaScript library you run on your web pages to communicate with your app.

+Use [HybridKit for iOS](https://github.com/usepropeller/hybridkit-ios) to enable it in your mobile apps.

 ## Installation